mendix/docs/content/en/docs/appstore/modules/business-events.md

 To use the Business Events module, you will need the following:

 * Mendix 9.16 or higher
-* A license to the Mendix Event Broker (link to licensing/contact page?)
 * Two Mendix apps: one that *publishes* the Business Events and makes them available, and one that *subscribes* to the Business Events (you can have as many publishing and consuming apps as you require)
+* For working on production environment, a license to the Mendix Event Broker (link to licensing/contact page?)

 ### 1.3 Under the Hood: Mendix Event Broker

 The Mendix Event Broker is based on Kafka.

 * Events are published to a Kafka topic
-* Apps are subscribed to a Kafka topic to receive events, and messages use standard Cloud events payload format
+* Apps are subscribed to a Kafka topic to receive events, and messages use standard [CloudEvents payload format](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md)

 #### 1.3.1 Event Broker Security